-Merino wool is a specific type of wool that is thinner, longer, and overall better suited for clothing versus traditional wool.
+Merino wool is a specific type of wool that is thinner, longer, and better suited for clothing than traditional wool.

 The Merino wool itself is a natural fiber grown by, you probably guessed it, Merino sheep.

-It is thinner and softer than traditional sheep wool which makes it much nicer to wear and less irritating to your skin.
+It is thinner and softer than traditional sheep wool, making it much nicer to wear and less irritating to your skin.

 Is Merino Wool Clothing Soft or Feel Itchy?

-The community’s opinions appear to vary, a large number of people who wear merino wool are not impacted by the itchy feelings.
+The community’s opinions appear to vary; many people who wear merino wool are not impacted by the itchy feelings.

-Though there are some who still report itching issues with merino, so this begs the question, why is merino wool not itchy to most?
+Though some still report itching issues with Merino, this begs the question, why is Merino wool not itchy to most?

-Normal wool is itchy for most, while merino wool isn’t itchy.
-This is due to the fiber’s being smaller in diameter.
-Since they are smaller they are more flexible and are able to bend and feel soft against the skin instead of rubbing against it, making them perfect to wear when warmth is necessary.
+Regular wool is itchy for most, while merino wool isn’t itchy.
+This is due to the fibers being smaller in diameter.
+Since they are smaller, they are more flexible and can bend and feel soft against the skin instead of rubbing against it, making them perfect to wear when warmth is necessary.

-Wool is measured in something called “staples” and the longer the staple is the less likely it would be to cause itching.
+Wool is measured in something called “staples,” the longer the staple is, the less likely it would be to cause itching.

-When the fibers are spun into wool it is twisted very tightly around, if you were to use short staples, which are cheaper, those many little ends will stick out when spun.
+When the fibers are spun into wool it is twisted very tightly around.
+If you use short staples, which are cheaper, those many little ends will stick out when spun.

 These little fibers sticking out are what lead to the itching sensation as a hundred ends could be constantly rubbing against your body.